nishuileabhain/poker/readme.md

 [View the live project here.](https://nishuileabhain.github.io/poker/index.html)

-This is a site to halp people learn to play poker.
+This is a site to help people learn to play poker.
 It is designed to be responsibe and accessible on a range of devices.

 <h2 align="center"><img src="assets/images/1book36.jpg"></h2>